 For those looking for the scientific journals, studies, data, etc.

 obsessively eagerly research it from every angle trying to dig down deep into the topic.
 I am an optimist perhaps, but a skeptic when it comes to things like “fads”, and I am not easily taken in by health trends unless I am 100% convinced that there is a wealth of truth, proof and scientific fact behind it.
 I would never ever recommend giving up a food group unless you have been advised to do so by your doctor, and fail to be convinced by many of the “diets” out there.
-I still eat carbs, gluten, dairy and meat.
-And I don’t plan on giving them up anytime soon.
+I still eat carbs (although less than most people perhaps), gluten, dairy and meat.
+And I don’t plan on giving them up anytime soon (although I have tried to cut back a little on all these things and up my veg intake instead as I do feel we overeat many of these things in our society!).
 I respect that other people feel differently, and that is their decision, but I personally have failed to be convinced by the research I have done.

 But sugar is not a food group.
 And the evidence is overwhelming.
 To the point where I could not possibly list them all on this page without you needing to scroll until your fingers go numb.